Ethnic groups of Argentina: Aymara

-Africans
+Black Africans

+Distribution of Black Africans according to the 2022 census.

 Monument to Sgt.
 Juan Bautista Cabral in Corrientes, Argentina.
 Cabral was a zambo (of mixed black and indigenous descent).

 María Fernanda Silva, Argentina's first black ambassador.

 Since the 15th century, groups of African slaves were exported to Argentina.
 From the 16th century, most Africans brought to Argentina belonged to ethnic groups who speak Bantu languages, coming from the territories now comprising the Republic of Congo, the Democratic Republic of Congo, Angola and Mozambique.
 Many slaves of these countries were bought in Brazil, a country where most of the slaves were from these countries, especially from Angola.
 In 1680–1777 came at least 40,000 slaves in the region, while among the latter date and 1812, when traffic was halted, some 70,000 were landed in Buenos Aires and Montevideo (that figure must be added another, unknown, admitted slave overland from Rio Grande do Sul).

 Afro-Argentines were up to a third of the population during colonial times, most of them slaves brought from Africa to work for the criollos.
 The 1813 Assembly decreed the Freedom of Wombs Law of 1813, which automatically freed slaves' children at birth, forty years later, in 1853, the abolition of slavery became law.
 Many Afro-Argentines contributed to the independence of Argentina such as María Remedios del Valle who is known as "La Madre de la Patria" (mother of the fatherland in English) and Sgt.
 Juan Bautista Cabral.
 Also there is a debate, among the historians, as to whether or not Bernardino Rivadavia, the first president of the United Provinces of the Río de la Plata, was of African descent.